oenu/Nebulate/readme.md

 The Nebulate Database is a node script that scrapes data from both Nebula and YouTube and builds a local lookup table that is used by the Nebulate Chrome Extension to match videos and show the correct information.
 It is run automatically on a regular basis to keep the lookup table up-to-date.

 > At the moment the database is open source but not yet documented.
 If you would like to contribute to the project please join the [Nebulate Discord](https://discord.gg/6JtPxnQbbG) and I can help you get started.

+## Notes

+- This project is currently is in active development.
+The outdated readme can be found [here](_readme.md) which contains more information about the project and how it works.